mDuo13/ripple-api-docs/source/index.md

 RippleAPI allows you to query and submit transactions to a node on the Ripple network.

 The API is based on ES6 promises.

+The API only provides access to *validated* transaction data.

 # Boilerplate